MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 ![Vercel environment variables](/images/posts/vercel-environment-variables.png)

-Add a new `plaintext` variable called `TELEGRAM_TOKEN` which is what we expect in our code.
+Add a new `plaintext` variable called `TELEGRAM_TOKEN` which is what we expect to find in our code.
 Set the value to the authorisation token that the Botfather gave you earlier and hit `save`.

-Once this environment variable has been added, we'll need to redploy the application to ensure the serverless function reads it when it starts up.
-Vercel makes it easy again:
+Once this environment variable has been added, we'll need to redeploy the application to ensure the serverless function reads it when it starts up.
+Vercel makes it easy again so run the following command:

 ```bash
 vercel